The 50 Most Anticipated Movies Coming Out in Summer 2019

 Good Boys (August 16)

 Seth Rogen and Evan Goldberg specialize in the hijinks of juvenile men.
 But this film, which they produced, might be their first since Superbad in which the characters’ maturity levels properly match their ages.
 It centers around three middle-schoolers as they enter the agonies and ecstasies of teeangerdom.
-Jacob Tremblay, one of the youngest Oscar nominees ever, gets in on their potty-mouthed humor.
+Jacob Tremblay, who starred in the 2015 Oscar Best Picture nominee Room, gets in on their potty-mouthed humor.

 Where’d You Go, Bernadette (August 16)